-Finally, international cultural projects proffer the superlative implement for fostering and implementing European integration, to raise awareness of shared cultural roots, fundamental for a common identity.
+Finally, international cultural initiatives proffer the superlative implement for fostering and implementing European integration, to raise awareness of shared cultural roots, fundamental for a common identity.

 TTRR association is open to Institutions that studies Transhumance in all the multi-disciplinary aspects envolved and also to Entities that manage territory in which the main line, the route and the trail-tracks lie